IAAR-Shanghai/FTIIBench/README.md

 ## Dataset
 Our FTII-Bench of CN and EN type could be found in ./ftii_data/

+The text of FTII-Bench could be download from [Google Drive](https://drive.google.com/file/d/1QWfZ4laKEdVBKwu9AwZ_X7tN0B5r3U-x/view?usp=sharing)

-And the images of FTII-Bench could be download from [Google Drive](https://drive.google.com/file/d/1eDGu-zsDYDvK_Y_mUmYV-npyceT_ur8f/view?usp=sharing)
+The images of FTII-Bench could be download from [Google Drive](https://drive.google.com/file/d/1eDGu-zsDYDvK_Y_mUmYV-npyceT_ur8f/view?usp=sharing)

 ### **Note that the data is only used for research purposes!**